Macb3th/dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 The final line of code is where the DOM gets changed.
 The add() function is defined in the List class in the dart:core library.

-An Element keeps references to all of its childnre in a list called `elements`.
+An Element keeps references to all of its children in a list called `elements`.
 By adding and removing elements to and from this list, your code changes the DOM.
 When the DOM changes, the browser re-renders the browser page.